PockyBum522/windows-setup-assistant/README.md

 For the end user, there are a few things you should know:

-First off, if you just want to try it, download the repo (Likely the easiest way is as a zip) and then just double click "RUN ME FIRST (BOOTSTRAPPER).bat"
+First off, if you just want to try it, download the latest release and then just double click "RUN ME FIRST (BOOTSTRAPPER).bat"

-This will set up a few things necessary for unattended install, like disabling UAC prompts (You can re-enable them after the application is finished configuring your computer) and setting up Automatic Logon to your user with Microsoft's AutoLogon.
+This will set up a few things necessary for unattended install, like prompting you to disable UAC prompts (You can re-enable them after the application is finished configuring your computer) and setting up Automatic Logon to your user with Microsoft's AutoLogon.

 After the batch file runs, it should build the main application with .NET 7 SDK, which will be installed automatically.